snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/amending/index.md

 We call this approach “patching”.
 To patch the schema, i.e. apply changes to it without updating the version:
 * If you are using Snowplow BDP, select the “Patch” option [in the UI](/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md) when saving the schema
-* If you are using Snowplow Open Source, do not increment the schema version when [uploading it with `igluctl`](/docs/understanding-tracking-design/managing-your-data-structures/iglu/index.md)
+* If you are using Snowplow Community Edition, do not increment the schema version when [uploading it with `igluctl`](/docs/understanding-tracking-design/managing-your-data-structures/iglu/index.md)

 :::danger